The 2021 Met Gala Beauty Looks That Stole The Damn Show

-Though attendees got creative with the 2021 Met Gala mask mandate, the open-air red-carpet arrivals were fair game for guests to showcase the boldest in beauty.
+The 2021 Met Gala is here, and though guests have had to get creative with the event's mask mandate, the open-air red carpet arrivals are fair game for guests to showcase the boldest in beauty.

 Marking the event's triumphant return, we've seen the star-studded lineup set themselves all over the spectrum.
 From Hailey Bieber's lived-in beach waves and natural makeup to Gigi Hadid's gloriously retro high ponytail and graphic eye combination, there were plenty of defining moments to behold in the hair & makeup department.
 And while some guests took extra precautions, such as Kim Kardashian who wore a head-to-toe Balenciaga covering, we haven't stopped talking about the rest of the lot.

-With the theme of “In America: A Lexicon of Fashion” mostly addressing attire, the beauty didn't follow a cohesive theme like 2019's Camp looks.
-Instead, we saw a melting pot of personal style, some bold and futuristic, some elegantly channeling Old Hollywood glamour, and others taking a cue from the '60s mod movement.
+With the theme of “In America: A Lexicon of Fashion,” mostly addressing attire, the beauty didn't follow a cohesive theme like 2019's Camp looks.
+Instead, we saw a melting pot of personal style, some bold and futuristic, some elegantly channelling Old Hollywood glamour, and others taking a cue from the '60s mod movement.

-Hair was a particular spectacle, with so many of our favorite red-carpet regulars showing off dramatic color changes and sky-high headpieces to make up for a year with so few events.
+Hair was a particular spectacle, with so many of our favourite red carpet regulars showing off dramatic colour changes and sky-high headpieces to make up for a year with so few events.
 As for makeup, it was well and truly all about eyes and radiant skin.

-Click through for the grandest exhibition of larger-than-life hair and cutting-edge makeup to spark joy, courtesy of the 2021 Met Gala red carpet.
+Click through for the grandest exhibition of larger than life hair and forward makeup to spark joy, courtesy of the 2021 Met Gala red carpet.